The Price of Peace: Music

-The opening theme song, which shares the same title as the series, was sung in Mandarin by Sebastian Tan (Chen Ruibiao).
+The opening titular theme song was performed by Sebastian Tan (Chen Ruibiao), best known as his stage alter ego Broadway Beng.
 The main themes of the Hong Kong films The Soong Sisters and Shanghai Grand were also extensively used in the series.

 Filming locations

 The series was shot on location in Singapore at the now-defunct TV World in Tuas, Tan Teck Guan Building, Danish Seamen's Church, St. Andrew's School, Chung Cheng High School (Main), The Chinese High School, and HQ Tanglin Barracks (Ministry of Foreign Affairs Building), among others.
 Extensive filming was also done in Ipoh, Malaysia.